Lullabot/information-security-policy/communications/email.md

 Secure methods for communicating sensitive credentials or information include:

-- Create an initial password that must be changed immediately, enforced by the system.
 - Verbally exchange information on video or phone.
 - Use a private message (PM) in Slack.
-- Use private/public key pairs to send sensitive data that requires regular transmission.
-- Share information using Dropbox.
+- Share files using Dropbox.

-Don’t attach sensitive files to emails or share links to Dropbox via email.
-Instead use Dropbox sharing features directly.
+Be conscious of the fact that email might be intercepted or viewed by people other than the intended recipients, so don’t attach sensitive files to emails.

+Dropbox is a secure way to share information, but be aware of the best ways to use it:

+- Dropbox links may be accessible by anyone who has the link, so use Dropbox's [file sharing process](https://www.dropbox.com/help/topics/sharing_files_and_folders) rather than copy/pasting Dropbox links in email.
+- Note that Dropbox allows things to be shared ‘read-only’.
 Use the principle of minimum required access and only offer write access if required.
-Note that Dropbox allows things to be shared ‘read-only’.

 Everyone should be aware that email they receive may not originate from the source it purports to come from.
 A common threat is phishing, an attempt to obtain sensitive information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity.
 All email requests for sensitive information should be verified independently, not by using links or phone numbers included in the email, but instead using previously-vetted contact information to call or contact the person to confirm the request.